Woman holding binoculars Join today and get outside at one of our 60+ wildlife sanctuaries.

 Rescue Raptors

-Raptors, foxes, and other predators balance Massachusetts' ecosystems.
-But these iconic creatures are being sickened and killed after eating poisoned rodents.
-This campaign supports and connects grassroots advocates working at the community level to reduce the use of rat poison in their neighborhoods.
+Eagles, owls, foxes, and other predators are being sickened and killed after eating poisoned rodents.
+We're supporting local initiatives to reduce the use of rat poisons and protect our wildlife.

 Horseshoe crab leaving a trail on wet sand